dzchua/store-rest-api-advanced/readme.md

 Built with Marshmallow

-Flask-Marshmallow is used to defined the schemas.
-MailGun is used for e-mail confirmation and every image is posted to file directory images/user_id.
+## Flask-Marshmallow
+Used to defined the schemas.

+## E-mail confirmation
+Registration of users have to be confirmed through e-mail and it is done using MailGun.

+## Posting image
+Every image is posted to file directory images/user_id, same functionality as others such as to post, get and delete from the designated directory.